LoopKit/looptips/docs/settings/settings.md

 Insulin sensitivity factor (ISF) is the next logical setting to test.
 If you've just done the basal test and gotten steady blood glucose with an open loop, try taking a glucose tab or two.
 Wait for your blood glucose to be steady at the higher value, and give a safe correction that you think will get you close to target.
 Watch the resulting blood glucose drop over the next 3-4 hours.
 You should see blood glucose come to a steady level again.
 How much did the blood glucose drop?
 How many units of insulin did you use?
 Divide the two numbers and you will have your ISF.
 If your BG dropped 15 mg/dL with half unit of insulin, your ISF is approximately 30 mg/dL per unit.

 Testing ISF is an important step in successful closed Loop use.
 ISF is used in every Loop calculation and plays an important part in Loop's prediction curve.
 Most users find that they have to adjust ISF; most often increasing the value.
-If you are experiencing roller coastering blood glucose, as described below, that is oftern a sign that ISF needs adjustment up in value.
+If you are experiencing roller coastering blood glucose, as described below, that is often a sign that ISF needs adjustment up in value.

 Before you read the next part, let's clear up some definitions and terms: